jizhiwen/AWSIM-Labs/docs/GettingStarted/QuickStartDemo/index.md

 ### Demo configuration

-The simulation provided in the AWSIM demo is configured as follows:
+The simulation provided in the AWSIM Labs demo is configured as follows:

 | AWSIM Demo Settings |                                            |
 |:--------------------|:-------------------------------------------|